Adrien d'Épinay

-Antoine Zacharie Adrien d'Épinay (6 February 1794 – 9 December 1839) was a Franco-Mauritian lawyer, politician and slave-owner.
+Antoine Zacharie Adrien d'Épinay (6 February 1794 – 9 December 1839) was a Franco-Mauritian lawyer and politician.

 Biography

 Adrien d'Épinay was born in Isle de France on 6 February 1794, the son of Antoine Jean d'Épinay and Marie Marthe Blanc.
 He became a lawyer and politician, infamous for his many fights against the abolition of slavery and amelioration policies.
 At the beginning of the 19th century he helped found the Société royale des Arts et des Sciences de l'île Maurice, the Bank of Mauritius and the first 'independent' and daily newspaper in Mauritius, Le Cernéen, after the Portuguese name for the island, in which he published many virulently racist tracts against Blacks and people of colour.

 He started his career at the bar in Port Louis in 1816.
 He married Marguerite Le Breton de la Vieuville on 14 April 1817 in Flacq, and was the father of the sculptor Prosper d'Épinay (1836–1914), who created the statue of his father which was unveiled on 26 September 1866 in the French East India Company garden at Port-Louis.

 On the death of Charles Thomi Pitot (1779–1821), Adrien d'Épinay, aged 27, became a more prominent political figure.
-In early 1822 concerned about the threat to the local population posed by Malagasy escapee and political prisoner Ratsitatanina he applied maroon-hunting skills to assemble a private militia which captured Ratsitatanina before the British colonial soldiers could find him.
-In April 1822 Ratsitatanina was decapitated in Plaine Verte, Port Louis.
+In early 1822 concerned about the threat to the local population posed by Malagasy escapee and political prisoner Ratsitatanina he applied maroon-hunting skills to assemble a private militia which captured Ratsitatanina before the colony's garrison tracked him down.
+In April 1822 Ratsitatanina was executed in Plaine Verte, Port Louis.

 He was against slaves owning property, against their marriage, against manumission.
 He described the Protector of slaves as being "the enemy of slavery, the enemy of our institutions, the enemy of our colony" and was responsible for creating frenzied resistance against British amelioration policies to the treatment of slaves.